aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # View the Data
-Now that the weblogs are available in Amazon S3, the analyics team would like access to the data.
+Now that the weblogs are available in Amazon S3, the analytics team would like access to the data.
 You'll use Amazon Athena to query the data using SQL Statements.
 This will allow you to query the data without viewing the sensitive data.

 ```SQL
 SELECT first_name, last_name, hash_cc, hash_ssn FROM "weblogs"."userprofile_secure" limit 10;